 - Eliminating or keeping credit card balances low

-- Paying bills for major purchases (like a car, or student loans) on time
+- Paying bills for major purchases (like a car) on time

 - Reducing the amount of debt owed